God: Etymology and usage

-The earliest written form of the Germanic word God comes from the 6th-century Christian Codex Argenteus.
+The earliest written form of the Germanic word God comes from the 6th-century Codex Argenteus, containing a Gothic translation of the Bible.
 The English word itself is derived from the Proto-Germanic *ǥuđan.
-The reconstructed Proto-Indo-European form ǵhu-tó-m was likely based on the root ǵhau(ə)-, which meant either "to call" or "to invoke".
-The Germanic words for God were originally neuter—applying to both genders—but during the process of the Christianization of the Germanic peoples from their indigenous Germanic paganism, the words became a masculine syntactic form.
-In the English language, capitalization is used when the word is used as a proper noun, as well as for other names by which a god is known.
+The reconstructed Proto-Indo-European form ǵhu-tó-m was probably based on the root ǵhau(ə)-, which meant either 'to call' or 'to invoke'.
+The Germanic words for God were originally neuter, but during the process of the Christianization of the Germanic peoples from their indigenous Germanic paganism, the words became a masculine syntactic form.
+In English, capitalization is used when the word is used as a proper noun, as well as for other names by which a god is known.
 Consequently, the capitalized form of god is not used for multiple gods or when used to refer to the generic idea of a deity.

 The English word God and its counterparts in other languages are normally used for any and all conceptions and, in spite of significant differences between religions, the term remains an English translation common to all.

-El means God in Hebrew, but in Judaism and in Christianity, God is also given a personal name, the tetragrammaton YHWH, in origin possibly the name of an Edomite or Midianite deity, Yahweh.
-In many English translations of the Bible, when the word LORD is in all capitals, it signifies that the word represents the tetragrammaton.
-Jah or Yah is an abbreviation of Jahweh/Yahweh, and often sees usage by Jews and Christians in the interjection "Hallelujah", meaning "Praise Jah", which is used to give God glory.
-In Judaism some of the Hebrew titles of God are considered holy names.
+The Hebrew word for 'god' is El, which also as a proper noun referred to the chief deity in ancient Semitic religions.
+In the Hebrew Bible, God is also given a personal name, Yahweh, in contrast to the genetic name, and in origin possibly the name of an Edomite or Midianite deity who was adopted into ancient Israelite religion.
+In many English translations of the Bible, Yahweh is translated as "the LORD" with "Lord" in all caps.
+Jah or Yah is an abbreviation of Jahweh/Yahweh, and often sees usage by Jews and Christians in the interjection "Hallelujah", meaning 'praise Jah', which is used to give God glory.
+In Judaism, some of the Hebrew titles of God are considered holy names.